Omar-Handouk/Expected-User-Rating-Analyser/README.md

-# Network and Socket Programming using Java
+# Recommendation System and Expected Rating Analyser
 > A Practical Application of Java Networking Capabilities

 ## Aims